Looking for a modern apprenticeship? We'll give you a hint...

-When an apprentice is at work, they will receive on-the-job training, learning the technical and practical skills they need to work in a particular field.
+Through work based learning, they will receive on-the-job training, learning the technical and practical skills they need to work in a particular field.
 The academic side of the apprenticeship is designed to give a young person the qualifications that are required to begin a career.

 The structure and content of modern apprenticeships can vary from scheme to scheme.
 Some apprentices will work with their employers for three or four days, and spend the rest of the week at college.
-Others will work with their employer for weeks or months at a time, with with regular release blocks to attend college.
+Others will work with their employer for weeks or months at a time, with regular release blocks to attend college.
 It is considerable fun for all involved.

 If you pop your head out of the window, you will see said apprentices linking arms and dancing in the street.
 You could join them...

 Modern Apprenticeship Types

 Modern apprenticeships have been divided into four tiers.
 Each tier have been designed to cater for young people of different educational levels.
 Below is a brief overview of the different levels of modern apprenticeships.

 Intermediate apprenticeships are the first tier of the modern apprenticeship.
 You might also referred to as level 2 schemes.